j3k0/cordova-plugin-purchase/api/modules/CdvPurchase.Test.md

 • `Const` **TEST\_PRODUCTS**: [`Product`](../classes/CdvPurchase.Product.md)[]

-List of all test products
+List of all recognized test products for the Test Adapter.

+Register those products at startup with `store.register()` to activate them.